 Our product candidates may be considered by the FDA to be drug-device combination products.
 While our product candidates, as a whole, will be subject to the drug approval process, we and any of our contractors will be required to comply with the FDA regulatory requirements related to both drugs and devices.
 For instance, drug-device combination products must comply with both the drug cGMPs and device QSRs, which may be done using a streamlined approach.
 Additionally, drug-device combination products will be subject to additional reporting requirements.
-The development of drug-device combination products will be subject to additional reporting requirements.
-The development of drug-device combination products will also be more complex because the sponsor of the product application will need to demonstrate the combined safety and efficacy of the drug and device components.
-These requirements will require additional effort and monetary expenditure to ensure that our and our partners' products and product candidates are in compliance.
+The development of drug-device combination products will also be more complex because the sponsor of the product application we will need to demonstrate the combined safety and efficacy of the drug and device components.
+These requirements will require additional effort and monetary expenditure to ensure that our product candidates are in compliance.